bitcraze/bitcraze-website/src/buy/buyers-guide.md

 ### The Loco Positioning System

-The default mode (Two way ranging) of the Loco Positioning system supports positioning of one Crazyflie and to position multiple Crazyflies the TDoA mode must be used.
-The TDoA mode is available in the source code but is still considered experimental and requires some extra configuration.
-The TDoA mode works like an indoor GPS system and each Crazyflie only listens to positioning information from the anchors which makes it possible to position a large number of drones.
+The default mode (Two way ranging) of the Loco Positioning system supports positioning of only one Crazyflie so to position multiple Crazyflies the system must be switched to the TDoA mode.
+The TDoA mode works like an indoor GPS system where the Crazyflies only listens to positioning information from the anchors which makes it possible to position a large number of drones.
 Due to the nature of TDoA the position estimation works best in the space inside the anchors (the convex hull) and we recommend using 8 anchors for TDoA.